 Walk down to Tengboche(3,867m), sits on a saddle at 3870m in a clearing surrounded by dwarf fires and rhododendrons, Kwongde (6187m) Tawache(6542m) Everest (8848m) Nuptse (7855m) Lhotse (8618m) Amadablam (6856m) Thamserku (6608m) providing an inspiring panorama of Himalayan giants.
 We visit the monastery at Tengboche, the largest in the Khumbu region.
 Tengboche is a small village with a famous monastery offering you splendid views of Mt.
-Amadablam, lush green hills and river views.
-Dense wildlife of some species of Pheasants, Himalayan Griffons, Musk deer and wild goat can be found abundance inside the rhododendron forest. from Tengboche the trail crossing the suspension bridge over the Dudh Koshi River trek onwards to the Kyanjuma the junction of the trinity ways to Gokyo Valley, Khumjung village, and Namche Bazaar.
-Evening explores a small surrounding area with magnificent scenery.
+Amadablam, lush green hills, and river views.
+Dense wildlife of some species of Pheasants, Himalayan Griffons, Musk deer, and the wild goat, can be found abundance inside the rhododendron forest.
+From Tengboche, the trail crossing the suspension bridge over the Dudh Koshi River trek onwards to the Kyanjuma, the junction of the trinity ways to Gokyo Valley, Khumjung village, and Namche Bazaar.
+The evening explores a small surrounding area with magnificent scenery.

 Day 18: - Namche Bazaar trekking to Lukla (2,850m/9350ft): walking hours: 6 hours